quantumlib/Stim/README.md

     - **`--distance=#`**:
         The minimum number of physical errors needed to cause a logical error.
         Determines how large the generated circuit has to be.
+        Different tasks place different constraints on the code distances (e.g. sometimes the code distance must be odd).

     - **`--rounds=#`**:
         The number of times the circuit's measurement qubits are measured.
         Different tasks have different minimum numbers of rounds.
+        Maximum rounds is 9223372036854775807.
+        Different tasks place different constraints on the number of rounds (e.g. usually can't be zero).

     - **`--after_clifford_depolarization=p`**:
         Adds a `DEPOLARIZE1(p)` operation after every single-qubit Clifford operation